BroadbandForum/usp-test/10-bulk-data-collection.md

 1. After enabling the BulkData profile the EUT sent 2 BulkData transfer Push! events to the controller within 130 (`(ReportingInterval * 2) + 10`) seconds.
-2. The encoding of the Data parameter in the Push! notification is well formed (parseable).
+2. The encoding of the Data parameter in the Push! notification is well formed (parsable).
-3. The BulkData transfer contains the one parameter configured in step 4 and the name of the parameter matches the expected name "UpTime".
+3. The BulkData transfer contains the one parameter configured in step 4 and the name of the parameter matches the expected name 'UpTime'.

 ## 10.11 Use BulkData collection Push event with Wildcard path